 I am continually filtering visual clues, my paintings erupting somewhere on a continuum between figuration and abstraction.
 I battle with looking past the distraction of the obvious, re-interpreting life’s fleeting moments and turning them into something ambiguous, discombobulated and colourful.

 Distilling experiences and sensations is at the heart of my practice.
 The work leads me to a certain place, usually reminiscent of territory.
-Paint with all its richness and materiality is both my drawing and painting medium.
+Paint mixed with cold wax medium with all its richness and materiality is my painting medium.
+My drawings are simply drawn with graphite.

 I completed my Bachelor of Fine Arts in 2015 and am currently studying towards my Masters of Fine Art at Elam, University of Auckland.
 My studio is based in Devonport, Auckland where I am represented by the Flagstaff Gallery.
 My work is held in private collections in the United Kingdom, Australia and New Zealand.